stonepros/stone/doc/radosgw/keystone.rst

    rgw keystone admin tenant = {keystone service tenant name}

-A Ceph Object Gateway user is mapped into a Keystone ``tenant``.
+A Stone Object Gateway user is mapped into a Keystone ``tenant``.
 A Keystone user has different roles assigned to it on possibly more than a single tenant.
-When the Ceph Object Gateway gets the ticket, it looks at the tenant, and the user roles that are assigned to that ticket, and accepts/rejects the request according to the ``rgw keystone accepted roles`` configurable.
+When the Stone Object Gateway gets the ticket, it looks at the tenant, and the user roles that are assigned to that ticket, and accepts/rejects the request according to the ``rgw keystone accepted roles`` configurable.